Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 \begin{thm} Let $X$ be a unital regular poly-bicategory.
-The following conditions are equivalent: \begin{enumerate} \item for all 0-cells $x$ of $X$, there exist a 0-cell $\overline{x}$ and a tensor divisible 1-cell $e: x \to \overline{x}$; \item for all 0-cells $x$ of $X$, there exist a 0-cell $\overline{x}$ and a tensor divisible 1-cell $e': \overline{x} \to x$; \item for all 0-cells $x$ of $X$, there exists a tensor unit $1_x$ on $x$. \end{enumerate} \end{thm} \begin{proof} Let $x$ be a 0-cell of $X$.
-If there exists a tensor unit $1_x: x \to x$, then it is clearly tensor divisible, and fulfills the condition for $x$ on both sides.
+The following conditions are equivalent: \begin{enumerate} \item for all 0-cells $x$ of $X$, there exist a 0-cell $\overline{x}$ and a tensor universal 1-cell $e: x \to \overline{x}$; \item for all 0-cells $x$ of $X$, there exist a 0-cell $\overline{x}$ and a tensor universal 1-cell $e': \overline{x} \to x$; \item for all 0-cells $x$ of $X$, there exists a tensor unit $1_x$ on $x$. \end{enumerate} \end{thm} \begin{proof} Let $x$ be a 0-cell of $X$.
+If there exists a tensor unit $1_x: x \to x$, then it is clearly tensor universal, and fulfils the condition for $x$ on both sides.